 - Teaching and learning in context.
 Students learn best when their learning experiences have context and are connected to their lives and the world they experience.
 Using global contexts, MYP students explore human identity, global challenges and what it means to be internationally minded. - Conceptual understanding.
 Concepts are big ideas that have relevance within specific disciplines and across subject areas.
 MYP students use concepts as a vehicle to inquire into issues and ideas of personal, local and global significance and examine knowledge holistically. - Approaches to learning skills (ATLs).
 A unifying thread throughout all MYP subject groups that provide the foundation for independent learning and encourage the application of knowledge and skills in unfamiliar contexts.
 Developing and applying these skills helps students learn how to learn. - Language and identity.
-MYP students are required to learn at least two languages.
+MYP students are required to learn at least two languages, English and Dutch.
+The third language starts in MYP2 and it is an individual choice.
 Learning to communicate in a variety of ways is fundamental to their development of intercultural understanding and crucial to their identity affirmation.
 Because we believe in maintaining the language of origin, we also offer the optional 'Best Language' club for French, Spanish, Italian and German at a language and literature level.